 It's not unusual for young people to be unsure about their future at this stage, so try not to worry!
 Encourage them to keep their options open by selecting commonly asked for subjects in university entry requirements.
 These are known as 'facilitating' subjects, and include the sciences, English, geography, history, maths, and languages.
 Doing what they enjoy most and are good at is always a good idea too, as this is usually the subject(s) they'll do best in and go on to study.
-If your child is currently studying A levels and looking for ideas on what to study at uni, point them towards www.which.co.uk/alevelexplorer - it helps students discover degree options based on different subject combinations, powered by what other students went on to do.

-Remember to be a positive sounding board - being pushy, or putting pressure on your child to follow a certain career or degree path, can be counter-productive.
+Remember to be a positive sounding board - being pushy, or putting pressure on your child to follow a certain career or degree path, can be counterproductive.
 Keep conversations positive and aspirational.